 The designer of Krona One is Yvonne Schüttler.
 He took inspiration from hand lettering from Swedish posters that were made in the earlier 20th century.
 It is a low-contrast sans serif that has a semi-extended style.
 The style of this font makes it super-readable, memorable, and attractive.

 This is one of the best logo fonts for a minimal and accessible atmosphere.

 Presenting the idea of a consistent font family, Univers font is home to a wide range of weights, widths, and positions.
 The modulated strokes give it more character than Helvetica, as per some.
 This font style has a smaller x-height and base font sets are a little wider.

-The cover to Europa/America uses Universe uppercase letterforms creating an international and utilitarian look.
+The cover of Europa/America uses Universe uppercase letterforms creating an international and utilitarian look.
 The eBay logo, on the other hand, has a lot of character.
-This logo’s lower case ‘e’ is slightly lighter than the other fonts.
+This logo’s lowercase ‘e’ is slightly lighter than the other fonts.